tower-industries/AshesMS/README.md

-﻿# Cosmic
+﻿# AshesMS
-Cosmic is a server emulator for Global MapleStory (GMS) version 83.
+AshesMS is a server emulator for Global MapleStory (GMS) version 83 based off of the Cosmic open source project.

 ## Introduction